 The vigil and march was organized by Golden United, which will also be organizing several efforts and events relating to racism in the coming weeks.
 More information at goldenunited.org.

-Near the start of the Golden Vigil and March for Black Lives on Sunday, Golden City Councilwoman JJ Trout read the recent words of a black girl who is currently growing up in a multiracial family in Golden.
+Near the start of the Golden Vigil and March for Black Lives on Sunday, Golden City Councilwoman JJ Trout read the recent words of a young Black girl who is currently growing up in a multiracial family in Golden.

 “I know my friends and family love me, but I feel scared and people do not understand,” the girl had said.